-The Institute for Molecular Engineering, established in 2011 in partnership with Argonne National Laboratory, is a transformational academic unit that explores the intersection of science and engineering, solves technological problems of global significance, and continually inspires creative applications of molecular-level science.
-The Institute offers undergraduate-level BS degree programs and several certificate-granting minors in Molecular Engineering.
+With the creation of the Pritzker School of Molecular Engineering (PME)—the first new school at the University in three decades—the University of Chicago is the first university in the nation with a school dedicated to this important field.
+The PME explores the intersection of science and engineering, solves technological problems of global significance, and continually inspires creative applications of molecular-level science.
+The PME offers undergraduate-level BS degree programs and several certificate-granting minors in Molecular Engineering.
 All undergraduate molecular engineering programs complement the breadth of the UChicago general education requirements and provide students with the opportunity to delve into quantum, biological, chemical, and soft materials engineering.

 The major program both prepares undergraduates for a wide variety of careers in technology-focused industries and positions graduates for further postgraduate study in such fields as science, engineering, medicine, business, or law.
 The Institute aims to introduce invention and design, along with inquiry and discovery, as fruitful and complementary intellectual activities.
 Majors may choose from three quantitative engineering analysis tracks:

 The minor program in Molecular Engineering is designed for undergraduates majoring in physical or biological science, mathematics, computer science, economics, or related fields.
 The overall objective of the program is to provide basic engineering tools and ways of thinking to students that augment scientific approaches and problem–solving skills.
 The minors are:

 - Molecular Engineering

 - Molecular Engineering of Sustainable Energy and Water Resources

 - Computational Molecular Engineering